Dog whistle (politics): Origin and meaning

-According to William Safire, the term "dog whistle" in reference to politics may have been derived from its use in the field of opinion polling.
-Safire quotes Richard Morin, director of polling for The Washington Post, as writing in 1988: subtle changes in question-wording sometimes produce remarkably different results ... researchers call this the "Dog Whistle Effect": Respondents hear something in the question that researchers do not.This essentially conveys that for a political statement to be considered a Dog Whistle it needs to have multiple, genuine interpretations and not just coded language.
+According to William Safire, the term dog whistle in reference to politics may have been derived from its use in the field of opinion polling.
+Safire quotes Richard Morin, director of polling for The Washington Post, as writing in 1988:

+subtle changes in question-wording sometimes produce remarkably different results ... researchers call this the "Dog Whistle Effect": Respondents hear something in the question that researchers do not.

 He speculates that campaign workers adapted the phrase from political pollsters.

-In her 2006 book, Voting for Jesus: Christianity and Politics in Australia, academic Amanda Lohrey writes that the goal of the dog-whistle is to appeal to the greatest possible number of electors while alienating the smallest possible number.
+In her 2006 book Voting for Jesus: Christianity and Politics in Australia, academic Amanda Lohrey writes that the goal of the dog-whistle is to appeal to the greatest possible number of electors while alienating the smallest possible number.
 She uses as an example politicians choosing broadly appealing words such as "family values", which have extra resonance for Christians, while avoiding overt Christian moralizing that might be a turn-off for non-Christian voters.

 Australian political theorist Robert E. Goodin argues that the problem with dog-whistling is that it undermines democracy, because if voters have different understandings of what they were supporting during a campaign, the fact that they were seeming to support the same thing is "democratically meaningless" and does not give the dog-whistler a policy mandate.

-The political meaning of dog whistle may cause confusion as they are suposed to be undetecable to the majority.
-Merrium Webster makes the distinction clear of what is and what is not a dog whistle by explaining that: